6510nl/DevOps64/README.md

 ## Install the GitHub Runner

 To install a `GitHub self-hosted runner` you need to follow the [docs on Github](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners).
-When running a 64-bit OS, make sure that you choose the ARM64 runner.
+As wyou are running a 64-bit OS, make sure that you choose the ARM64 runner.

 The default values can be set by pressing ```enter``` a few times.

-*Please note*: The single-core [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) renders a [`6312 Segmentation fault`](https://github.com/actions/runner/issues/688) error while running `config.sh` as the ARMv6 CPU isn't supported for the .NET components.

 ---